prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

     date_end: 2019-07-30
     summary: |
       - During the preparation of this <a href=https://en.wikipedia.org/wiki/Civil_Services_Examination>exam</a>, I gained Under-Graduate level knowledge of Anthropology, Polity, Governance, Indian Constitution, Social Justice, International Relations, Economics (Macro), Indian & World Geography, Indian & World History, Indian Culture & Society, Environment, and Ethics. <a href=https://byjus.com/free-ias-prep/upsc-exam-success-rate-statistics-to-crack-the-exam-easily/>(Overall pass percentage of candidates ≈ 0.1%)</a>
-      - This knowledge offers me a unique perspective on socio-economic, industrial, and environmental challenges, as well as human behaviour, management and leadership.
-This background, coupled with my technical expertise, enables me to make meaningful contributions to achieve Sustainable Development Goals (SDGs outlined by United Nations).
+      - This knowledge offers me a unique perspective on socio-cultural-economic, industrial, and environmental challenges, as well as human behaviour, management and leadership.
+This background, coupled with my technical expertise, enables me to make meaningful contributions to achieve Sustainable Development Goals (SDGs) outlined by United Nations(UN).

 # Skills